Route 66 Thru Arizona

 Route 66 is probably the most well-known and popular road trip destination in the United States, if not the World.
 When we travel around Europe, the Route 66 highway shield appears in just about every city we’ve visited.
 Numerous travel companies offer sight-seeing tours of the old road in different states.
 Across the USA, signs mention Route 66, and people wear Route 66 shirts and hats.
 Without doubt, Route 66 is a very popular.

-This highway, that traverses the Country diagonally, from Chicago to Los Angeles, will forever be engraved into the culture and heritage of the United States.
-What you’ll see along Route 66, is pure Americana.
+As mentioned, Route 66 is loaded with pure Americana.
 Thanks to the many preservationists and historical associations that wish to preserve America’s history, there’s a lot of neat things for all of us to go out and see.
-Many of those things can be found in Arizona and shown in our videos and explained more in this article.
+Many of those things seen in our videos are explained more in this article.

 Its Beginnings

 Keep in mind that Route 66 was established in 1926, but it utilized many existing roads that were established in the late 1800s and early 1900s.
-Originally, there were numerous pioneer trails and later the Santa Fe Railroad established a fixed route through Arizona in the 1880s.
+Originally, there were numerous pioneer trails and later the Santa Fe Railroad (initially the Atlantic and Pacific) established a fixed route through Arizona in the 1880s.
 Later, in 1912, when automobiles appeared on the scene, the National Old Trails Road was established and linked the East Coast to the West Coast.
 When Route 66 was commissioned in 1926, it used the same alignment through Arizona.
-East of Arizona, National Old Trails Road took a very different route.
+East of Arizona, National Old Trails Road took a very different route (not the same alignment Route 66 follows).

 Old Trails Bridge over Colorado River circa 1920 – click to enlarge

-Much of what you’ll see on this tour are the remains of what Route 66 passed through between those years and into the 1970s.
+Much of what you’ll see along Route 66 today are the remains from the early 1900s through the 1970s, plus newer “artifacts” that preservationists added later.
 Starting in the mid 1960s, the replacement to Route 66 was being built, Interstate 40.
-Unlike Route 66, which stretched from Chicago to Los Angeles, I-40 crossed the USA from Wilmington, North Carolina, to Barstow, California.
+Unlike Route 66, which stretched from Chicago to Los Angeles, I-40 crosses the USA from Wilmington, North Carolina, to Barstow, California.
 As I-40 was built across the eastern half of Arizona, it was mostly built on top of the old alignment of Route 66.
 On the western half however, I-40 took a shorter path, leaving much of the old Route 66 alignment intact.

 Since part 1 of the video tour covers the eastern half of the state, it covers Route 66 where it mainly serves as a main street through a town, such as Winslow.
 Part 2 of the video covers much of the original “drivable” road as I-40 passes mainly to the south of Route 66’s alignment.